 The Bottom Line

-Multiple timeframe analysis can help you spot longer-term trends before finding nearer-term entry and exit points.
-You can use multiple timeframe analysis by opening two charts side-by-side or by using indicator values to compute a directional bias for trades.
+Multi-time frame analysis trading can help you spot longer-term trends before finding nearer-term entry and exit points.
+You can use multiple time frame analysis by opening two charts side-by-side or by using indicator values to compute a directional bias for trades.
 Of course, it’s important to keep in mind the common pitfalls before using MTFA in practice.

 Taxes also present an opportunity for crypto traders.
 Since crypto assets aren’t subject to the same wash rules as conventional financial assets, there are many more opportunities to harvest tax losses to offset capital gains elsewhere or even ordinary income.
 The key is finding these opportunities amid the complexities of crypto trading activity.